By Lynne Young, M.Ed., ATC

 - Practice on-ice or on-field safety exercises.

-- Promote fair play on your tem — and insist on the same from your opponents.
+- Promote fair play on your team — and insist on the same from your opponents.

-- Keep in good shape through the flexibility and strengthening exercises.
+- Keep in good shape through flexibility and strengthening exercises.

 - Know what to look for and how to respond when a player gets hurt.

-In order to properly decrease the risk of concussions, organizations should educate athletes, coaches, and parents about the dangers and potential problems associated with head injuries, insist that individuals practice safe techniques, and wear the right protective equipment for their activity.
-This equipment should fit properly, be well maintained, and worn correctly.
+In order to properly decrease the risk of concussions, organizations should educate athletes, coaches, and parents about the dangers and potential problems associated with head injuries, and insist that individuals practice safe techniques and wear the right protective equipment for their activity.
+This equipment should fit properly, be well maintained, and be worn correctly.

-Sources: CDC; Sport concussion institute; Brain Injury assoc. of America; AAOS; USA hockey.
+Sources: CDC; Sports Concussion Institute; Brain Injury Assoc. of America; AAOS; USA hockey.

-Lynne Young is a certified athletic trainer with OPA and servers on the Alaska Activities Association’s Sports Medicine Advisory Committee.
+Lynne Young is a certified athletic trainer with OPA and serves on the Alaska School Activities Association’s Sports Medicine Advisory Committee.